Volunteer in Asia at Community, Conservation and Animal Rescue Projects

 Interested in volunteering with animals during your time in Asia?
 Then this is the project for you.
 Volunteer at the Thailand Wildlife Sanctuary which is providing a safe haven and care for many different species of rescue animals.
 Most of the rescued animals are victims or the pet or tourist trade.

-Volunteer in Asia with Sea Turtles at the Borneo Sea Turtle Conservation Project.
-The project's primary focus is on the protection and conservation of green and hawksbill turtles.
-During nesting season staff and volunteers at the project work to protect nests, as well as hatchlings from poachers in the area.
+Volunteer in Asia with Sea Turtles at the Malaysia Sea Turtle Conservation Project.
+The project's help produce effect conservation plans through there database of turtles in the area obtained through snorkel surveys.
+In addition, they also work to protect nests, as well as hatchlings from poachers in the area.

 Another opportunity for volunteering with animals at the Indonesia Wildlife Sanctuary.
 This project is a rescue, rehabilitation and release center for animals rescued from the illegal wildlife trade.
 This project's existence enables authorities to enforce wildlife protection laws and confiscate animals that would otherwise be trafficked.